Freedom to Speak Up

 Freedom to Speak Up is for anyone who works in health.
 This includes any healthcare professionals, non-clinical workers, senior, middle and junior managers, volunteers, students, locum, bank and agency workers, and former employees.

-You can speak up about anything that gets in the way of patient care, or that affects your working life.
+Staff can speak up about anything that gets in the way of patient care, or that affects their working life.

-That could be something which doesn’t feel right, for example a way of working or a process which isn’t being followed, or behaviours of others which you feel is having an impact on the wellbeing of you, the people you work with, or patients.
+That could be something which doesn’t feel right, for example a way of working or a process which isn’t being followed, or behaviours of others which they feel is having an impact on their wellbeing, their colleagues, or patients.

 Speaking up is about all of these things.